MingjunZhong/seq2point-nilm/README.md

 [2] Chaoyun Zhang, Mingjun Zhong, Zongzuo Wang, Nigel Goddard, and Charles Sutton.
 "Sequence-to-point learning with neural networks for nonintrusive load monitoring."
 Thirty-Second AAAI Conference on Artificial Intelligence (AAAI-18), Feb.
 2-7, 2018.

 Seq2point model: the input is the mains windows (599 timepoints); and output is the midpoint of the corresponding appliance windows.
+Note that you can choose other sizes of the inpurt window, for example, 299, 399, etc.

 ![](images/s2p.png)